lancevida/DLSU_SCENES_UNREAL/README.md

 ### ✅ Quick Start

+1. ACCESS THE UNREAL ENGINE BUILD HERE https://drive.google.com/file/d/1BIkesT-BIOPhV7zQZS0TuHJH3TadxbzK/view?usp=sharing
-1. Click the green `Code` button on this page.
+2. Click the green `[LINK]` attached to this README.
-2. Select **Download ZIP**.
+3. Press **Download ZIP** in the Drive
-3. Extract the ZIP file.
+4. Extract the ZIP file.
-4. Open the `Windows/` folder and run the `.exe` file to start the virtual tour!
+5. Open the `Windows/` folder and run the `Application` file to start the virtual tour!

 > ⚠️ No need to install Unreal Engine or other tools.